pfist/taiga/README.md

 A simple and streamlined static site generator.

+> ⚠ Taiga is an early work in progress and is not available yet.
+The details below are preliminary.

 ## Features

 - Write your content in Markdown and easily organize it with folders